Brendael English Springer Spaniels

 Links from Brendael English Springer Spaniels

-If at all possible puppies need to go to a puppy kindergarten class by twelve weeks of age and to a beginning obedience class by seven to nine months.
+If at all possible, puppies need to go to a puppy kindergarten class by twelve weeks of age followed by a beginning obedience class by seven to nine months.
 Most larger cities have AKC sanctioned obedience clubs or private training schools that teach puppy and beginning classes for the public.
 You can contact them through other dog owners, newspapers, yellow pages, or the AKC.
 When you find a training club or school, go and observe the classes for training methods.
 It is important to find and interview a trainer/training facility who uses only positive reinforcement and has education and experience in the field.
-Unfortunately, many trainers still use outdated harsh methods that can not only ruin your relationship with your dog, but also cause your dog emotional trauma and make the behavior issue worse.
+Unfortunately, many trainers still use outdated harsh methods that can not only ruin your relationship with your dog, but also cause your dog emotional trauma and make behavior issues worse.

 In general, avoid any trainer who uses any type of negative reinforcement such as yelling, hitting, or jerking the leash.
 They should NEVER have slip or choke collars on a puppy.
 A Springer (any dog for that matter) learns best with positive motivation rather than through negative reinforcement.
 Using food as a positive reward is the most respected and effective form of training.
 Beware of any trainer who forbids food in training.
 The training facility should also be willing to vary their training methods as every dog learns differently.
 One training method does not fit all.